SCRIPTURE OR MYTH?

 The above verse obviously includes Christians.
 Otherwise we would be claiming that the unsaved could gain eternal life by patient continuance in well doing.

-Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.
-For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
+For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
 (Galatians 6:7,8)

 Now, what does the verse itself (II Corinthians 5:10) say?